rahmatnazali/max085/README.md

       Turn this to `True` to enable verbose mode, but the CLI will get a bit dirty.
 Turn this to `False` to minimize the verbosity.

+    - `GenerateNewFiles`
+      - `True`: the software as it is, no change.
+      - `False`: instead of creating new output-time.csv files on every run, append all results to the **end** or begening of output.csv

 ### Running